0glabs/0g-doc/docs/intro.md

 Every component of our ecosystem contributes toward this goal, and we invite you to join us in building the foundation for a decentralized AI future.

 This introduction serves as your gateway into the 0G ecosystem.
-For deeper insights on various products, explore the next sections to learn about 0G dAIOS.
+For deeper insights on various products, explore the next sections to learn about 0G deAIOS.
 If you’re ready to dive in, check out our guides:

 - [Run a Node](/run-a-node/overview)
 - [Use our Storage Network](/build-with-0g/storage-sdk)